 I’m Amanda, otherwise known as A.E.
 I have always held stories and images inside my head; it just wasn’t until recently that I’ve let them out.

 Once upon a time, I was a health researcher.
 I spent over 15 years in health and research, earning a masters and a doctorate degree and conducting studies focused on mental health, risk behavior and behavior change.
 I use what I’ve learned in research and as a subsequent health coach to explore emotional health, behavior, and issues that we struggle with as a society through the medium of art.
-Because sometimes it’s not just words that touch but a picture.
-Sometimes what we feel is hard to describe and imagery can help it come alive for us.
+This is because sometimes it’s not just words that touch but a picture.
+Sometimes what we feel is too difficult to describe, and the best way to capture it is through imagery.

 I am a self-taught photographer and retoucher who uses digital manipulation to create images that tell a story, communicate an idea, and evoke emotion.
-My goal is to use imagery to touch and inspire, educate and make people think.
-Ultimately I would like to use imagery to empower and show people a new version of themselves.
+I’ve spent my life experimenting with different forms of art – including visual arts but also dance, music and theatre.
+I use everything I learn to create imagery to touch and inspire, educate and make people think.

 What I hope to achieve through art: connection, healing, and empowerment